go-kod/kod/README.md

 }
 ```

-kod.Run(...) initializes and runs the Kod application.
-In particular, kod.Run finds the main component, creates it, and passes it to a supplied function.
-In this example,app is the main component since it contains a kod.Implements[kod.Main] field.
+`kod.Run(...)` initializes and runs the Kod application.
+In particular, `kod.Run` finds the main component, creates it, and passes it to a supplied function.
+In this example, `app` is the main component since it contains a `kod.Implements[kod.Main]` field.

 ```bash
 go mod tidy